 ROTC at ONU

 Students enrolled in aerospace studies may use these courses as elective credits as prescribed by the individual colleges.
 AFROTC leadership training activities (leadership laboratory) are a part of each course and offer opportunities for practical leadership training and experience in a supervised environment.
-Physical fitness training is also conducted three times a week for one hour before class.
+Physical fitness training is also conducted three times a week for one hour.